alessiainf/Car-plate-detection-and-recognition/README.md

 ## Acknowledgments
 - We thank the creators of the [CCPD](https://github.com/detectRecog/CCPD) and [UC3M-LP](https://github.com/ramajoballester/UC3M-LP) datasets for providing publicly available annotated data.
+- We also thank [keremberke](https://huggingface.co/keremberke) for providing the pre-trained YOLOv5 model for license plate detection.
 - This work was developed as part of a university project for license plate detection and recognition.